-- U.S. citizen, permanent U.S. resident, or holder of H-1 or O-1 visa with minimum of three years remaining. - Graduate physician with an unexpired, permanent, unconditional and unrestricted license to practice medicine or osteopathy in at least one state or jurisdiction of the United States. - Graduate of an ACGME-accredited anesthesiology residency program. - Certified by the American Board of Anesthesiology or in the examination system. - Active member of the American Society of Anesthesiologists.
+- Be a U.S. citizen, permanent U.S. resident, or holder of H-1 or O-1 visa with minimum of three years remaining. - Be a graduate physician with an unexpired, permanent, unconditional and unrestricted license to practice medicine or osteopathy in at least one state or jurisdiction of the United States. - Be a graduate of an ACGME-accredited anesthesiology residency program. - Be certified by the American Board of Anesthesiology or in the examination system.
+The FAER Grants Management Committee will consider applicants with acceptance into the ABA Alternative Entry Path (AEP).
+The AEP acceptance letter must be provided to FAER at the time of grant application submission. - Be an active member of the American Society of Anesthesiologists (ASA).